BSidesSF/bsidessf.github.io/_pages/jobs.md

 here](https://forms.gle/sPLHkNyQ5TuTydfh7).

-We are currently considering the following roles:  Sponsor Operations, and General Operations, Website Owner.
+We are currently considering the following roles:  Sponsor Operations, and General Operations, Artwork Operations, Website Owner.
 We are in the process of creating the descriptions for these roles, and will post them here when they are available.